Brightest and Best

 I usually create an arrangement of such pieces.
 That is, I re-shape them from a hymn into an anthem or motet (see, for example, Let Us Be Merry or Let All Mortal Flesh).

-My first task, then, was to simply improve upon existing setting, especially with an eye out for improving the counterpoint within the piece.
+My first task, then, was to simply improve upon the existing setting, especially with an eye out for improving the counterpoint within the piece.
 A few tweaks to the melody, some to make it flow better, some to better work with similar tweaks to the harmony, and many refinements to the individual lines… I liked the result, and even though I had intended to expand it into an anthem, the tweaked carol just seemed so… whole.
 I liked the carol so much I didn’t (yet) create a full arrangement of it.

 The Text